Radhesh20/Radhesh20/README.md

 🎮 Genshin Impact Pity Counter — A web-based tool to help players track their gacha pulls and predict upcoming character/weapon drops.

+🤖 Gaming Community Discord Bot — A feature-rich bot providing custom commands, moderation, and game-specific info (e.g., Genshin build recommendations).

+🕹️ GameLog (Letterboxd for Games) — A web platform for users to log, rate, and review games they've played, creating a personal library of their gaming history.

-📝 My Personal Blog & Portfolio — Building a platform from scratch to share my thoughts on tech, development, and creative writing.
+📝 My Personal Blog & Portfolio — Building a platform from scratch to share my thoughts on tech, development, and my entrepreneurial journey.

 ---

-<h3>✍️ My Blog & Writing</h3>
+<h3>✍️ Building in Public: My Blog</h3>

-I believe writing clarifies thinking and is a powerful way to share knowledge.
-I'm currently working on articles about my journey in tech, my approach to problem-solving, and the intersection of storytelling and development.
-Stay tuned for my first post!
+I believe in the power of sharing the journey.
+On my blog, writing as Radhesh, I'll document my process—from technical deep-dives on my projects to the lessons I learn on my entrepreneurial path.
+My first article is in the works, stay tuned!

 ✨ Beyond the Code: Storytelling & Strategy

-My passion for writing isn't just a hobby—it's my training ground for thinking about the bigger picture.
+While my professional and technical writing is under my own name, I explore fiction and poetry under my creative pseudonym, Ashen Everwrite.
+This isn't just a hobby—it's my training ground for thinking about the bigger picture.

-📝 As Ashen Everwrite, I write scripts and stories, diving deep into sci-fi and fantasy worlds.

 🧠 This creative outlet helps me approach development with a focus on user experience, product narrative, and business strategy.